kaaproject/kaa-rfcs/0022/README.md

 - **Authentication consumer service (consumer)**: service that uses CAP interface exposed by a provider to authenticate endpoints and clients.

-# Design
+## Design

-## Client authentication by username and password
+### Basic client authentication

-### Client username and password verification request
+#### Basic authentication request

-*Client username and password verification request* message is a targeted message that consumer sends to provider to make sure that the client is allowed to connect and to resolve the client ID.
+*Basic authentication request* message is a targeted message that consumer sends to provider to make sure that the client is allowed to connect with the given username and password, and to resolve the client ID.

-The consumer MUST send client username and password verification request messages using the following NATS subject:
+The consumer MUST send basic authentication request messages using the following NATS subject:

 ```
 kaa.v1.service.{provider-service-instance-name}.cap.basic-request